czlucius/aws-cloud-foundations/Module 8/AWS RDS.md

 ## Deployment
 Generally, RDS is launched in private subnets, as sensitive data may be within RDS.
 This is within a VPC (Virtual Private Cloud).
+RDS is launched as DB instances in AWS Cloud.
 ![image](Pasted%20image%2020230628105537.png)

 ### Availability